 When plastic sponges begin to fall apart, little bits of them go down the drain.
 I use cellulose sponges that I buy loose at Rainbow Grocery in San Francisco.
 When they break down, I compost them.

 I knit these out of natural fibers a couple of years ago so their vivid colors have faded but they still work well.
 Of course, you can just buy dishcloths but I do enjoy making stuff.
 Knit dishcloths make a great project for children or adults learning to knit.
 The texture of the checkerboard pattern scrubs more effectively than a smooth stockinette pattern.
 If enough people want the pattern for this, I can write a future post on it.

 3. Loofah sponges

-My daughter bought one of these a couple of years ago and it worked like magic at scrubbing dishes.
+My daughter bought loofah scrubbers similar to these a couple of years ago and they worked like magic at scrubbing dishes.
 I would love to grow my own loofah but I have such a shady yard and loofah requires full sun.
 Find instructions on growing your own here.

 4. Natural bristle brushes

 If you have reduced plastic in your kitchen already, then you may have developed a glass jar addiction similar to mine.
 Because I have no dishwasher, I use natural bristle bottle brushes to clean my bottles and narrow-neck jars.